Use case — Custom consent UI

 - Consent screen — The page between login and the redirect-back-with-code where the user approves the scopes a particular RP is requesting.
 The OP decides what data to ask about; the user decides whether to release it.

-- Content Security Policy (CSP) — A response header (
+X-CSRF-Tokenheader. - Content Security Policy (CSP) — A response header (

 Content-Security-Policy: default-src 'none'; ...) that tells the browser which resources a page may load.
-The OP renders the consent page under a strict default policy that blocks<script>, inline event handlers, and external assets, so a hostile RPclient_namecannot escalate into XSS.
+The OP renders the bundled consent page under a strict default policy that blocks<script>, inline event handlers, and external assets, so a hostile RPclient_namecannot escalate into XSS.

-tmpl := template.Must(template.New("consent").Parse(`
+tmpl := template.Must(template.ParseFiles("consent.html"))

 op.New(